 Impact: 200,000 students

 The Australian National University (ANU) fell victim to a highly sophisticated cyber attack that shocked even the most experienced Australian security experts.
+Furthermore, the attack wasn’t discovered until nearly six months later.

 Cyber attackers accessed sensitive information dating as far back as 19 years.
 The following information was stolen: